splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp-connect.rst

 * If you select Compute Engine as one of the services to monitor, you can enter a comma-separated list of Compute Engine Instance metadata keys to send as properties.
 These metadata keys are sent as properties named ``gcp_metadata_<metadata-key>``.

-* Select :strong:`Use quota from the project where metrics are stored` to use a quota from the project where metrics are stored.
-The service account provided for the project needs either the ``serviceusage.services.use`` permission, or the `Service Usage Consumer` role.
+* If you are using a single principal for multiple projects (a single Service Account or a single Workload Identity Federation provider), GCP tracks all API usage quota in the project where the principal originates from.
+This can result in throttling in your integration.
+To mitigate this, select  :strong:`Use quota from the project where metrics are stored`.
+The principal provided for the project needs either the ``serviceusage.services.use`` permission, or the `Service Usage Consumer` role.

 Alternatives to connect to GCP
 ============================================